IanCassTwo/rpicam-ascom-alpaca/README.md

 # Raspberry Pi ASCOM Alpaca driver

+This is an ASCOM Alpaca driver which lets you use your Raspberry PI HQ camera in Windows based astrophotography software such as NINA or Sharpcap.
+The ASCOM installation on your PC will communicate over the network with this driver and make it appear like it's plugged in locally.
+It uses Python with LibCamera2 and AlpycaDevice.
+It's compatible with any Raspberry Pi running Bullseye Raspbian or later.

-This is an alpha version that's hard-coded for Raspberry Pi HQ camera.
-It's quite usable.
+This is an alpha version that will only recognise a Raspberry Pi HQ camera.
+It's been coded to allow easy addition of other cameras.

 It supports
 * binning